pop-os/docs/src/customize-pop/customize-pop.md

 # Customize Pop!\_OS

-Customize the look and feel of Pop!\_OS in the `Settings` application.
+Desktop configuration options are located in the `Settings` application.
 The GNOME Tweaks and Extensions applications provide customization beyond the `Settings` menu.

-- [Customize the Desktop](/customize-pop/customize-desktop.md) - Choose background wallpaper, set a dark or light theme, modify Dock appearance, and modify workspace behavior.
+- [Customize the Desktop](/customize-pop/customize-desktop.md) - Choose background wallpaper, set a dark or light theme, modify the Dock appearance, and modify workspace behavior.
 - [Configure Application Settings](/customize-pop/application-settings.md) - Specify which applications are allowed to display on-screen messages, and designate applications to handle specific file types.
 - [Change Keyboard Settings](/customize-pop/keyboard-settings.md) - Change your keyboard language or layout and customize keyboard shortcuts.
 - [Connect an Online Account](/customize-pop/online-accounts.md) - Synchronize your files by connecting an online account with an existing cloud storage provider.